- Separation Anxiety in Dachshunds

 - Pacing around the house and whining

-- Defecating and urinating inside the house (on occasions even coprophagia)
+- Defecating and urinating inside the house (on occasion even coprophagia)

 - Digging, chewing, and destructive behavior